 “When choosing plans, you should pay attention to the underlying costs and expenses associated with the plan as well as the types of funds you can invest in,” said Weiss.
 “If you don't get a state tax deduction for contributions, the most common choice is usually Utah, as the costs are low and the investment options are strong.”

 Once you’ve chosen a 529 plan, you’ll have to enroll with the state’s designated administrator.
 These administrators are essentially investment managers for your 529 contributions.
 Applications can usually be completed online or by mail.
 When opening the plan, be prepared for the following:

-- Paperwork: You will need to provide personal information that may include your mailing address, Social Security number and birth date.
+Paperwork: You will need to provide personal information that may include your mailing address, Social Security number and birth date.
 You may need to provide banking information.
 You will also need to provide personal information for the beneficiary.

-- Beneficiary: Just like when setting up a life insurance policy, you will have to name a beneficiary for the account.
+Naming a beneficiary: Just like when setting up a life insurance policy, you will have to name a beneficiary for the account.
 You can name anyone as a beneficiary — a child, relative, friend or yourself.
 You can always change the beneficiary at a later time.

-- Successor: 529 applications will invite you to name a successor, who will manage the account if you die or become incapacitated.
+Successor: 529 applications will invite you to name a successor, who will manage the account if you die or become incapacitated.
 It may be optional, but it’s a good idea to designate someone you trust.
 If you don’t name a successor and something happens to you, the new owner may be decided in probate.

-- Fees and Contributions: Some 529 plans charge an application fee, and some require a minimum initial contribution.
+Fees and Contributions: Some 529 plans charge an application fee, and some require a minimum initial contribution.
 Check your plan’s requirements and be prepared to pay.

 Remember, very few 529 plans allow joint ownership, so you will probably name yourself as the sole owner when you submit an application.
 If you’re married and the plan is for your child, this account could become a bone of contention in the case of divorce.
 Of course, each parent can set up their own 529 plan.
 You can also transfer your account to another owner at a later date.

-Contributing to the 529 Plan
+How to contribute to a 529 Plan

-Once your prepaid or investment 529 plan is open, anyone can contribute to the account, including friends and family.
+Once your prepaid or 529 investment plan is open, anyone can contribute to the account, including friends and family.
 (Here's some extra tips for grandparents looking to set up a 529 plan.)
 Most plans will let you contribute via check, one-time bank transfers or even automated monthly contributions.

 “You can contribute to a 529 plan either by direct withdrawal from your bank account by sending a check to the plan sponsor for deposit into the account,” said Weiss.